jelasin/multiarch-gdbserver-static/README.md

 I encountered various problems when cross-compiling the static multiarch-gdbserver-static, so I'm putting the compiled multiarch-gdbserver-static here.

 Building 9.2 was quite easy.

-However, you will encounter issues like
+However, with other version, you will encounter issues like
 - `make: *** No rule to make target '../gnulib/import/libgnu.a', needed by 'gdbserver'.
 Stop.`.

 - `make: *** No rule to make target '../libiberty/libiberty.a', needed by 'gdbserver'.
 Stop.`.